The map lets any player show locations of interest in the world without spoiling the element of exploration.

 To create your own map you take the URL of the Ink & Parchment map generator and add your own settings to the end of it.
 One of

 the settings you will add is a URL for a file or page which contains all the locations you want displayed on your map,

 this file could be in your Dropbox, it could a wiki-page, or a webpage.

 More details of how to specify the URL of the locations file

 You can download your own copy of the map generator and run it locally straight off your computer.
-Or host a copy on your own website or GoogleDrive/Dropbox account.
+Or host a copy on your own website.

 Obviously though, I intend to keep it available from this website.

-that means if you don't want to host the map generator yourself, and just want to use the one already on Google Drive, then you must also create you locations list on Google Drive itself, or on a site such as Dropbox which allows cross-origin resource sharing.
+that means if you don't want to host the map generator yourself, and just want to use the one already hosted here,

 I haven't mentioned other cloud file/hosting services as I've not tried them, they probably work fine though.